dkschaefer/rubySMS/README.md

 RubySMS
 =======

-Uses twilio to send SMS messages to a mobile cell phone number.
+send text messages to a cell phone number through your computer!
 This was an experiment in using the Twilio API :)